ashleefv/ApplNumComp/L18: Sensitivity Analysis.md

 # **Sensitivity Analysis**
-This lesson focuses on sensitivity analysis definitions, and a live walkthrough
+This lesson focuses on sensitivity analysis definitions, and an example walkthrough

 ## **Introductory videos**
  * None for this lesson